erobinson/example-demo/README.md

 Leveraging Spring Boot to build out solution.
 Spring is well known amoung java developers and easy to understand for non-java developers.
 It is also widely used and thus has lots of documentation, robust integrations, many StackOverflow posts, and other resources to help developers use & expand this solution.

+I could have built a simple command line tool like a python script.
+That would have solved the described problem, but I wanted to build something more robust where you could potentially add a UI, or scale the application or build out more features.

 To get started, check out the Cucumber <em>src/test/resources/specifications/*.feature</em> files to see the requirements, src/test/java/** code for the tests, and src/main/java/** code for the implementation.